viraj-kabbur/user_manuals/school-admin/create-a-class-with-realboard.md

-# Create a class with RealBoard
+# Create a Class with RealBoard

 This section explains how teachers/professors can create a class integrated with RealBoard, allowing students to engage with RealLives and share their reflections and learning experiences in a private, school-only social network.